 The optimization of individual filter performance is a key water quality performance goal of the Partnership for Safe Water's Treatment Plant Optimization Program.
 The President's Award recognizes the highest possible and most stringent level of individual filter performance and is an outstanding achievement.

-The City of Aurora Water Treatment Plant is one of only 56 surface water treatment plants nationwide to achieve and document the level of performance required to receive the Presidents Award (the top quarter of one percent (0.25%) of surface water treatment plants in the United States).
+The City of Aurora Water Treatment Plant is one of a limited number of surface water treatment plants nationwide to achieve and document the level of performance required to receive the Presidents Award (the top one percent (1%) of surface water treatment plants in the United States).
 Truly elite company.